January 2019 • 15 days* • Starts/ends Marseille • £2799

 What am I paying for exactly?

-All food and bottled water, fuel and lodgings in Africa.
+A shared, twin-berth exterior cabin on the ferry to Tunis and back.
+All food, bottled water, fuel and lodgings in Africa.
 Algerian tour agency visa services and border-to-border escort.
 Assistance and guidance with UK visa invitations and applications.
 Third Party motor insurance in Tunisia and Algeria.
-A shared, twin-berth exterior cabin both ways on the Mediterranean ferry.
 Guiding, support and assistance for whatever problems may occur.
-This is a recce tour – the first of its kind – there may be problems.
+This is a recce tour – the first of its kind – there may be problems and delays.

 What is not included?

-Getting to and from Marseille.
-Meals on the Tunis ferry.
+Getting to and from Marseille; there may be an option to get your bike trucked to Marseille and back with Fly & Ride for £595.
+Meals on the Tunis ferry, both ways.
 Cost of Algerian visa (currently £85).
 Optional visa application and collection service in London (£30).
 Alcoholic beverages where available in Africa (rare).
 Souvenirs.
 Travel insurance.
-Speeding fines.
+Speeding and other fines.
 Bike repairs and recovery, if necessary.

 So what will the tour cost me in total?

-The tour price plus getting to and from Marseille (a van delivery option may be offered) and travel insurance, plus whatever you can manage to buy in Africa.
+The tour price plus the visa, travel insurance, getting to and from Marseille, ferry food, plus whatever you can manage to buy in Africa.
 So call that at least £3000.

 Do I need travel insurance?